hackclub/hackclub/workshops/weather_grapher/readme.md

 }
 ```

 **Explanation**: The `responsive: true` property allows us the chart to resize itself with respect to its parent `div`.
 We add an `xAxes` object with a `ticks` object to describe the scaling of the graph. `mackTickLimits: 10` sets the maximum number of x-axis ticks as 10.
-For the y-xais, we add add a `scaleLabel` object.
+For the y-axis, we add add a `scaleLabel` object.

 We can then add the properties `labelString: Temperature in Celsius` and `display: true` which will change the y-axis label to "Temperature in Celsius" and make it visible.
 Lastly, we add `padding: 20` which adds some space between the y-axis and its label.
 Customizable options like these can be found in the [Chart.js documentation](https://www.chartjs.org/docs/latest/axes/cartesian/#tick-configuration).